 This multinational corporation has several business units whose factories’ output ranges from processing raw ore to creating a variety of finished parts.
 This vertically integrated producer of refined ore and fabricated parts distributes finished products and raw material to customers world-wide.
 In a business as complex as this one, the customer service issues are specific yet may be reduced to price, service, and quality.
 The details of these three elements are very important to maintain market position.

 In order to compete in this environment, more than ten interdependent business units comprising this corporation have to coordinate their activities.
-Customer service means not only serving the outside customer, but the internal customer as well.
-For the multiple business units and the company as a whole RFG Marketing identified the relevant customer service dimensions, measured the relative significance of each of them for internal as well as external customers.
-We also measured quality of service among these dimensions.
-The information derived allowed each business unit to address its unique issues relative to customer satisfaction and overall sales.
+Customer service means not only serving the outside customer, but internal customers as well.
+For the multiple business units and the company as a whole, RFG Marketing identified the pertinent customer service key performance indicators gauging the relative significance of each of them for internal as well as external customers.

 This client’s distribution function is outsourced.
 Like many companies, subcontractors add another layer to the operational environment.
 Management needed to know for sure that deliveries were being made on time and in the quantities specified.